Policing The Progressive City

 In this project, my research team uses Minneapolis as a case study in the process of police reform (or transformation).
 How do activists, residents, and city leaders diagnose the problem in policing -- and its potential solutions?
 As citizens and cities grapple with the trauma of racialized police violence, understanding the role all of us play in shaping police and policing is of critical importance.
 Below, I describe our data collection efforts as well as the reports, articles, and book from the project.

 The research team collected the following types of data:

-- Interviews with Northside Residents.
+Northside Residents.
 North Minneapolis disproportionately experiences both high rates of crime and police contact as compared to the rest of the city.
-We therefore focus on North Minneapolis for our resident interviews.
-Interviews cover participants’ attitudes toward police, experiences with police, knowledge of MPD reforms, and desires for future change.
+We completed over 120 interviews with residents in North Minneapolis in 2017-2019.
+Lasting from 30-90 minutes, these interviews start with a short survey (which uses standard measures of attitudes toward the police) and continue with an open-ended qualitative interview about participants’ attitudes toward police, experiences with police, knowledge of MPD reforms, attitudes towards police reform/transformation/abolition groups, and desires for future change.

-- Ethnographic and Audiovisual Data from Policing Events.
-These events include meetings of the Governor's Council on Law Enforcement and Community Relationships, various community forums and vigils for the victims of police violence, and the Minnesota Civil Rights Commission’s Hearings on Civil Rights and Police Practice in Minnesota.
+Ethnographic Observations of Policing Events.
+The team attended 30+ public events related to policing, including meetings of the Governor's Council on Law Enforcement and Community Relationships, community forums and vigils for the victims of police violence, and Minneapolis City Council meetings.

 Minneapolis Police Department.
 Using MPD’s press releases, policy manuals, and informational videos; media accounts; ethnographic and video data from public policing forums; and historical archives, we document the long a timeline of MPD crises and reforms, from the start of the department through to the current tenure of Chief Medaria Arradondo.